Localization Uncertainty Estimation for Anchor-Free Object Detection: Introduction

 By introducing the uncertainty network with NPLL and uncertainty-aware classification with UFL to FCOS~\cite{tian2021fcos}, we build an uncertainty-aware detector, UAD.
 We validate UAD on the challenging COCO~\cite{lin2014microsoft} benchmarks.
 Through extensive experiments, we find that the Gaussian modeling with the proposed NPLL and the newly defined focal loss, UFL, yields better performance over baseline methods.
 Besides, UAD improves the FCOS~\cite{tian2021fcos} baseline by 1$\sim$1.8~gains in AP using different backbone networks without additional computation burden.
 In addition to detection performance, the proposed UAD accurately estimates the uncertainty in 4-directions as well as the detection performance as shown in Fig.~\ref{fig:gaussian},~\ref{fig:example}.

 The main contributions of our work can be summarized as follows:

-\begin{itemize} \item We propose a simple and effective method to measure the localization uncertainty for anchor-free object detectors, that can serve as a detection quality measure and provides confidence in four directions from the center of the object in [0, 1]. \item We propose a novel uncertainty-aware loss function, inspired by \textit{power likelihood}, that weighs the negative log-likelihood loss by the IoU, which resolves the model misspecification problem.
+\begin{itemize} \item We propose a simple and effective method to measure the localization uncertainty for anchor-free object detectors that can serve as a detection quality measure and provide confidences in [0, 1] for four directions~(left, right, top, bottom) from the center of the object. \item We propose a novel uncertainty-aware loss function, inspired by \textit{power likelihood} that weighs the negative log-likelihood loss by the IoU, which resolves the model misspecification problem.

-\item We introduce a uncertainty-aware classification scheme with the proposed \textit{uncertainty-aware focal loss} by leveraging the estimated uncertainty during both the training and the test phase in a consistent manner. \end{itemize}
+\item We introduce an uncertainty-aware classification scheme with the proposed \textit{uncertainty-aware focal loss} by leveraging the estimated uncertainty during both the training and the test phase in a consistent manner. \end{itemize}